 Loving our Lawn Weeds

-Every year people spend lots of time removing the weeds they find in their yard to create a beautiful lawn.
-Many of these plants that we call weeds have benefits for us beyond just the aesthetics of a front yard.
-“Weed” is a word we use for a plant that is unwelcome and unwanted and perhaps grows a bit out of control.
-But if we can learn a little more about why they are so successful at growing and how they might benefit us, we can perhaps change our perspectives and respect these beautiful plants a little more.
+Each year in May I like to shed some light on the ways that lawn weeds can actually benefit us and our health.
+“Weed” is a word we use for a plant that is unwelcome, unwanted, and perhaps grows a bit out of control.
+But if we can learn a little more about their nutritional and medicinal benefits, as well as the benefits of biodiversity in our lawns, maybe we can change our perspectives and respect these beautiful plants a little more.

-When it comes to foraging for plants, make sure that if you decide to eat plants from your yard, you do not use any pesticides or fertilizers.
-Plants absorb all that and if you eat the plants, you also eat the poisonous chemicals.
-Also avoid eating plants from along roadsides.
-But otherwise -- munch away!
+When it comes to foraging, make sure that if you decide to eat or make tea with plants from your yard, they have not been treated with pesticides or fertilizers.
+Plants absorb anything we put on or near them, so if you use chemicals on your lawn, your plants aren’t safe to eat.
+Also avoid eating plants from along the road sides.
+But otherwise -- pick away!
 These plants are very healthy.
 I pick them from my backyard all the time!